jkunimune/elastik/readme.md

   - The latitudes at which the projection is defined.
   - The longitudes at which the projection is defined.
   - The table of x and y coordinates corresponding to the given latitudes and longitudes (with undefined values set to *NaN*).
-  - The boundary on the globe.
+  - The boundary polygon* on the globe.
 - A group for the inverse table including
   - The x values at which the inverse-projection is defined.
   - The y values at which the inverse-projection is defined.